-- To establish and maintain work relationships e.g. new employees who need to meet colleagues to assist with their induction to the Council, to support an employee's health and wellbeing, to maintain team morale; - Where training can only be provided from a fixed location or face to face e.g. manual handling training; - Some employee relations meetings where the trade union and/or employee request to meet at a location to ensure fair representation; - Some meetings with service users; - Site inspections required during the course of normal duties; - Some democratic meetings with elected members; - Some Occupational Health appointments, e.g. HAVS surveillance. - 5.
-This document must be read in conjunction with section 11 of the Authority's Financial Procedure Rules covering Travelling and Subsistence expenses, the Safety Briefing Note (Appendix A) regarding the use of a private vehicle for authorised business mileage and Meal Allowances (Appendix B).
+- To establish and maintain work relationships e.g. new employees who need to meet colleagues to assist with their induction to the Council, to support an employee's health and wellbeing, to maintain team morale. - Where training can only be provided from a fixed location or face to face e.g. manual handling training. - Some employee relations meetings where the trade union and/or employee request to meet at a location to ensure fair representation. - Some meetings with service users. - Site inspections required during the course of normal duties. - Some democratic meetings with elected members. - Some Occupational Health appointments, e.g. HAVS surveillance. - 5.
+This document must be read in conjunction with section 11 of the Authority's Financial Procedure Rules covering Travelling and Subsistence expenses, the Road Risk Policy and Meal Allowances (Appendix A).
 You are reminded that falsification of claims for travelling and/or associated expenses will be regarded as Gross Misconduct and may put your employment at risk. - 6.
 Receipts must be provided to your line manager for all claims.
 These can be provided electronically where you are working remotely. - 7.
 You should check the reasonableness of the costs of a non-standard journey, meals or an overnight stay, with your line manager in advance and before booking or making arrangements. - 8.
 If the Director or nominated officer of a service does not believe the costs to be reasonable, they have the right to apply an upper limit or to refuse the claim.
 You should then be given the opportunity to re-submit your claim in line with what has been reasonably agreed.